 Furthermore, we would like to see Four Wheel Campers weigh each and every camper that leaves the factory and document that dry-with-factory-installed-options-weight on the unit itself.
 We also want to encourage Four Wheel Campers to clearly mark the center of gravity on every truck camper.
 All of this is in line with the safety-first position that Truck Camper Magazine promotes in every truck camper review.

-Let’s assume the 1,075 pound dry weight is accurate for the Four Wheel Camper Hawk with the Front Dinette Seating floor plan.
-To that weight we need to add any options installed at the Four Wheel Camper factory or dealership.
+Let’s assume the 1,075-pound dry weight is accurate for the Four Wheel Camper Hawk with the Front Dinette Seating floor plan.
+To that weight, we need to add any options installed at the Four Wheel Camper factory or dealership.
 For example, the option weight on the Hawk review unit is approximately 241 pounds bringing the total dry with option weight to 1,316 pounds.
 I will cover this in more detail for the Wet Weight Calculation.

 With an 80-inch floor length and a 128-inch overall length, the Four Wheel Camper Hawk is among the shortest production pop-up truck campers available.
-The shortest production pop-up is actually the Four Wheel Camper Swift at 70-inches of floor length and a 111-inch overall length.
+The shortest production pop-up is actually the Four Wheel Camper Swift at 70-inches of floor-length and a 111-inch overall length.

 With a pull-out cabover that extends into the camper, the Four Wheel Camper Hawk maintains an overall length of just 128-inches.
 That effectively means you get a North-South cabover size in an East-West overall length – a really neat trick!
 Owners can also choose not to extend the cabover and just have a normal East-West bed.
 The cabover versatility in this camper is fantastic.

 Interestingly enough, the width of the Hawk is also 80-inches making the main living area a square box.
 At 80-inches, the Hawk is not the narrowest pop-up.
 The Four Wheel Camper Swift (and some units) are narrower.
-It’s important to note that the Swift is designed for mid-side trucks like the Toyota Tacoma while the Hawk targets full-size short bed trucks.
+It’s important to note that the Swift is designed for mid-size trucks like the Toyota Tacoma while the Hawk targets full-size short bed trucks.